lenzpaul/flutter_starter_template/README.md

 It includes a few things:
 - Internationalization
-- Theming
+- Themes and the ability to switch between them
-- Basic reponsivene
+- Basic reponsiveness

 ## Table of Contents